tjgillis/sdk-ios/README.markdown

     [request send];

 #### Precaching content templates
-PlayHave automatically downloads and stores a number of content templates after a successful PHPublisherOpenRequest.
+PlayHaven automatically downloads and stores a number of content templates after a successful PHPublisherOpenRequest.
 This happens automatically in the background after each open request, so there's no integration required to take advantage of this feature.

 <a id="request_placements"></a>
 ### Requesting content for your placements
 You request content for your app using your API token, secret, and a placement tag to identify the placement for which you are requesting content.
-Implement PHPublisherContentRequestDelegate methods to receive callbacks from this request.
-Refer to the following section as well as *example/PublisherContentViewController.m* for a sample implementation.
+Implement `PHPublisherContentRequestDelegate` methods to receive callbacks from this request.
+Refer to the following section as well as the *example/PublisherContentViewController.m* file for a sample implementation.

 	PHPublisherContentRequest *request = [PHPublisherContentRequest requestForApp:(NSString *)token secret:(NSString *)secret placement:(NSString *)placement delegate:(id)delegate];
-	request.showsOverlayImmediately = YES; //optional, see below.
+	request.showsOverlayImmediately = YES; //optional, see next.
 	[request send];

 The placement tags are set using the PlayHaven Developer Dashboard.

-Optionally, you can show the loading overlay immediately by setting the request object's *showsOverlayImmediately* property to YES.
+Optionally, you can show the loading overlay immediately by setting the request object's `showsOverlayImmediately` property to YES.
 This is useful if you would like keep users from interacting with your UI while the content is loading.

 #### Preloading requests (optional)
 To make content requests more responsive, you may choose to preload a content unit for a given placement.
-This will start a request for a content unit without displaying it, preserving the content unit until you call -(void)send on a  content request for the same placement in your app.
+This will start a request for a content unit without displaying it, preserving the content unit until you call `-(void)send` on a  content request for the same placement in your app.

     [[PHPublisherContentRequest requestForApp:(NSString *)token secret:(NSString *)secret placement:(NSString *)placement delegate:(id)delegate] preload];

 You may set a delegate for your preload if you would like to be informed when a content request is ready to display.
-See the sections below for more details.
+See the next sections for more details.

 *NOTE:* Preloading only affects the next content request for a given placement.
 If you are showing the same placement multiple times in your app, you will need to make additional preload requests after displaying that placement's content unit for the first time.